nicholasgriffintn/fosdem-pwa/README.md

 - [x] A page for each track with a list of events
 - [x] A page for each event with the event details
 - [x] GitHub sign in
-- [ ] Guest sign in (potentially)
 - [x] A page for the user profile, with a generated pass for the event
-- [ ] The ability to bookmark tracks and events
+- [x] The ability to bookmark tracks and events
-- [ ] Bookmarks are background synced when offline
-- [ ] Sends push notifications for bookmarked events
 - [x] The ability to share tracks and events
 - [x] The ability to share your bookmarks
-- [ ] A page to view your bookmarked tracks and events
+- [x] A page to view your bookmarked tracks and events
 - [x] A page for finding live events
 - [x] A map page
 - [x] A search page